Employment Opportunities

 Requirements:

-• Currently a freshmen, sophomore or junior in college.
+• Currently a freshman, sophomore or junior in college.

 • Ability to communicate via telephone and email in a professional and timely manner